Edgbaston: Demography

 In 1801, Edgbaston had a population of around 1,000 people.
 By 1841, this had increased to 16,500 as a result of wealthy manufacturers moving to the area.
 By 1850, 29 roads had been laid out and uninterrupted growth continued.

-The United Kingdom Census 2001 found that 20,749 people were living in the Birmingham City Council ward of Edgbaston, in 8,666 households.
+The 2001 census found that 20,749 people were living in the Birmingham City Council ward of Edgbaston, in 8,666 households.
 This produced an average of 2.4 people per household, slightly below the citywide average of 2.5.
-The ward, which has an area of 871.6 ha, had a population density of 23.8 people per hectare.
+The ward, which has an area of 871.6 hectare, had a population density of 23.8 people per hectare.
 Like the city of Birmingham, Edgbaston had a slightly higher proportion of females, at 50.1%, to males.
 27.1% of the population was in the 25–44 age bracket and 15.1% were aged between 45 and 59.
 At 14.8%, Edgbaston had a lower proportion of people of a pensionable age than the rest of Birmingham (16.7%).
 It also had a lower proportion of people of working age at 73.8%, although it was above the national percentage of 61.5%.

 Edgbaston has a slightly above average percentage for ethnic minorities with ethnic minorities representing 31.8% of the population as opposed to 29.6% for Birmingham.
 The largest ethnic minority group was the British Asian group at 16.1%.
 25.6% of people were born outside of the United Kingdom, above the Birmingham figure of 16.5%.
 Christianity was the predominant religion, with 52.5% of the population stating that they were Christians, compared with 59.1% for Birmingham.
 8.0% stated that they were Muslims, below the Birmingham figure of 14.3%.
 Edgbaston was home to a significant Orthodox Jewish community.
 19.1% of the Edgbaston population stated that they had no religion.

 46.4% of households were owner-occupied, below the Birmingham figure of 60.4%.
 19.3% were rented privately, 15.2% were rented from a housing association and 11.6% were rented from Birmingham City Council.
 There was a total number of 9,191 houses in Edgbaston, 525 of which were vacant.
 At 45.6%, the largest proportion of houses in Edgbaston were purpose-built blocks of flats.
 This is much higher than the city average of 17.9%.
 Detached houses were the second most common housing type in the ward at 19.7%.

 Edgbaston had an unemployment rate of 8.1%, below the city average of 9.5% although above the national average of 5%.
 13.4% of the population stated themselves as students.
 Of the unemployed, 42% were in long term unemployment and 15.6% had never worked.
 At 24.6%, the majority of the population worked in finance, real estate, and business activities.
 The largest employer in the area was the Heart of Birmingham Primary Care Trust, employing 10,000 people.

-The Edgbaston Parliamentary Constituency has a much higher population.
+The Edgbaston parliamentary constituency has a much higher population.